USTA Tennis on Campus

 Tennis on Campus (TOC) is the national collegiate club tennis league operated by the United States Tennis Association (USTA).
 The league is played on hard courts in World TeamTennis format.
 370 colleges throughout the 15 USTA geographical sections nationwide compete in the league.

-The league's regular season takes place in the fall and spring along with four major tournaments, culminating with the National Championship in Orlando, Florida.
+The league's regular season takes place in the fall and spring along with four major tournaments, culminating with the National Championship.

 Competition format

 The regular season games are played in tournaments which are hosted by individual universities at their campus tennis facilities or a local tennis center.
 The matches are played in mixed gender World TeamTennis format which features four separate brackets in tournaments; copper, bronze, silver, and gold in a pool play system.
 Gold is the leading bracket, which is the overall champion of each tournament.

 During a game, five matches are played, with a minimum of four players on a team, on hard courts.